Filmfare Award for Best Film

 The Filmfare Award for Best Film is given by the Filmfare magazine as part of its annual Filmfare Awards for Hindi films.

 The award was first given in 1954.
-Here is a list of the award winners and the nominees of the respective years.
+Here is a list of the award winners and the nominees for the respective years.
 Each individual entry shows the title followed by the production company and the producer.

 Yash Raj Films has produced 18 films that have been nominated, the most for any production house.
 It also shares the most wins at 4 along with Bimal Roy Productions and UTV Motion Pictures.
-While Yash Chopra has been the producer of all of the winning films of Yash Raj Films, Bimal Roy has been the producer of all of the winning films of Bimal Roy Productions, thus making them the producers with the most wins.
+Yash Chopra has been the producer of all of the winning films of Yash Raj Films, and Bimal Roy of all of the winning films of Bimal Roy Productions, thus making them the producers with the most wins.
 Sanjay Leela Bhansali has directed 5 winning films, the most for any director.
 Aamir Khan has starred in 9 winning films which is the most for any actor in a leading role.
 Nutan, Madhuri Dixit, Rani Mukerji, Aishwarya Rai, and Alia Bhatt have each starred in 3 winning films which is the most for any actress in a leading role.